-Making stovetop oatmeal with quaker quick oats is simple and easy to do.
-The beauty of oatmeal comes in the toppings!
+Making stovetop oatmeal with quaker quick oats is really simple and something kids just love.
+But, the beauty of oatmeal is in all the toppings!

-My son on the other hand... he loves the stuff!
+My son on the other hand… loves it so much and practically begs me to make it.!

 So, I’ve had to learn how to make stovetop oatmeal a few different ways until we’ve found what works for him.